yugwonoh/getting-started-nodejs/README.md

 Login into your Devtron Dashboard, Go to >> Applications >> Create new App.
 Give an appropriate name to this App, choose the project in which you want to keep the app, and create it.

 **STEP 2**
 After creating the app, setup the configurations.
-Fork this repository and paste it the Git repo section of your App.
+Copy the repo URL https://github.com/devtron-labs/getting-started-nodejs and paste it the Git repo section of your App.
 Click save and move to next config.

 **STEP 3**
 Now choose your Docker build config, the repository where you want to keep your CI build image.
 Select the container registry from the drop-down.